You will be in post from 1 October to 30 April (primary and secondary schools) and will work approximately 12 hours per week.

 GROUP C Aix-Marseille - Bordeaux - Corse - Dijon - Grenoble - Lyon - Montpellier - Nice - Outre-Mer - Paris - Strasbourg - Toulouse

-- It is extremely difficult to find accommodation in Paris and schools are usually unable to assist.
+Please be aware that posts in the académies of Aix-Marseille, Bordeaux, Montpellier and Toulouse are often in small towns in rural areas, where public transport may be limited.
+If you take up a placement in Paris, it can be extremely difficult to find accommodation and schools are usually unable to assist with this.
 We recommend that you do not apply for Paris unless you have contacts who will be able to help you find accommodation.

 We recommend you research the different regions of France thoroughly before applying.